-Clients should be stable enough for treatment choice of near-touch vs touch interventions.
-Body-oriented movement therapies may activate SNS and may exacerbate traumatic memories.
-Use Movement with caution.
+Clients should be stable enough for treatment choice.
+Body-oriented movement therapies may activate sympathetic nervous system responses (SNS) and may exacerbate traumatic memories.
+Use movement with caution.

 Provide informed consent and treatment protocols.
-Treatment protocols with specific guidelines for the delivery of treatment include frequent and consistent verbal check and to inquire about the participant's comfort and assurance that participant is always free to stop the session (Price, 2014).
+Treatment protocols with specific guidelines for the delivery of treatment include frequent and consistent verbal checks to inquire about the participant's comfort and assurance that participant is always free to stop the session (Price, 2014).